 NYSBA periodically creates and publishes policy documents with a legislative proposal that are available to the public on a broad range of issues.

 The Department of Government Relations is located at the New York State Bar Center, One Elk Street, Albany, New York 12207.
-The Department is run by Director of Policy, Hilary Jochmans; and Associate Director of Government Relations, Cheyenne Burke.
-For more information, please contact our Government Relations team at (518) 487-5518 or by emailing a contact:
+The Department and NYSBA’s state policy is directed by General Counsel, David P. Miranda and federal policy is directed by Policy Director, Hilary Jochmans.
+For more information, please contact our Government Relations team at: